marcoscaceres/Locale-Preferences-API/proposal.md

 To overcome these limitations, and solely in Mozilla's FirefoxOS, developers are relying on a  proprietary
 [mozSettings API](https://developer.mozilla.org/en-US/docs/Web/API/window.navigator.mozSettings)
-to get notified when the user's locale preferences change.
+to get notified when the user's language preferences change.

 In order to address the issues described above, and to move away from having to rely on a proprietary solution, this document proposes the following extensions to the [HTML]'s Navigator interface.

-## Acquiring the end-user's locale preferences
+## Acquiring the end-user's language preferences

-The end-user's locale preferences represents the end-user's preferred languages and regional settings, which are derived from the operating system or directly from the user agent.
+The end-user's language preferences represents the end-user's preferred languages, which are derived from the operating system or directly from the user agent.
 As there are numerous ways a user agent can derive the end- user's preferred languages and regional settings, the means by which those values are derived are beyond the scope of this document and left up to the implementation.

 ## Extensions to Navigator interface